The Lies We Tell Ourselves to Stay (When Self-Deception Is Survival)

 You see their potential.
 You understand why they are the way they are.
 You know about their difficult childhood, their past relationships, the stress they’re under.
 And because you can see the person they could become, you stay.
 You adjust.
 You absorb.
 You forgive, again and again, hoping that this time will be different.

-But here's what happens over time: your identity becomes intertwined with their improvement.
-You stop being a partner and become a project manager for someone else's healing.
-Your worth gets measured by how much you can endure, how much you can give, how steadily you can love someone who isn't meeting you halfway.
+Over time, your identity becomes entangled with their improvement.
+You stop being a partner and become a project manager for someone else’s healing.
+Your worth gets measured by how much you can endure, how steadily you can love someone who isn’t meeting you halfway.

 "If I Just Change Who I Am, Everything Will Work"

-Your nervous system responds to this chronic invalidation by turning inward: Maybe I am the problem.
-Maybe if I just try harder, communicate better, react less—then they'll stop hurting me.
+The devastating truth: when conflict consistently becomes your fault, when you’re always the one apologising and reshaping and accommodating, this isn’t growth.
+It’s erasure.
+And it’s often a sign that you’re absorbing dynamics that were never yours to carry.
+Your nervous system responds to this chronic invalidation by turning inward: maybe I am the problem.
+Maybe if I try harder, communicate better, react less, then they’ll stop hurting me.

-Healthy relationships don't require you to betray yourself.
-They make space for who you actually are - your needs, feelings, limits and all.
+Healthy relationships don’t require you to betray yourself.
+They make space for who you actually are.

 "I'm Fine" (When You're Clearly Not)